 Second, a mortgage pre-approval is important because it tells you how much home you can afford to buy, based upon your income, debt to income ratio, credit score and other factors.
 This way, you know which homes are in your price range, so you do not waste time looking at a home beyond your budget.
 A mortgage pre-approval letter will be provided to you from your mortgage lender once they have verified your income, job, credit and debt to income ratio.
 The pre-approval letter will state how much you are approved for.
 Remember that a pre-approval does not guarantee loan approval, and generally is valid for only 60 or 90 days.

-1st time home buyers have many attractive mortgage programs to choose from in 2017.
+1st Time Home Buyers have many attractive mortgage programs to choose from in 2017.

 4 Steps for First Time Home Buyers to be Pre-Approved for Mortgage